cavemanbob/school/README.md

 # school

-This part of my git for boring school exercises
+This part of my git for school exercises